bradhannah/Ultima5ReduxGo/docs/CODING_CONVENTIONS_DIALOGUE.md

   - LinearConversationEngine only processes TalkCommands and returns responses; it never directly renders.
   - UI widgets handle ConversationResponse objects and call engine methods (Start, ProcessInput).
   - Game actions are handled through ActionCallbacks interface, keeping conversation logic separate from game state.

-### OLD: Channel-Based Patterns (TO BE CONVERTED)
-- Use helper functions to:
-  - Create percent-based placements and compute pixel rectangles for drawing.
-  - Enqueue strings and formatted strings to the conversation/channel rather than directly drawing text in interpreter code.
-  - Create row text outputs with a font instance to draw names and to control color per row.
-- Keep UI and interpreter decoupled:
-  - Interpreter should not directly draw or depend on rendering context; it should only send script items through the output channel and modify game state.
-  - UI widgets read game state and renderer resources to display things (like party members), and provide callbacks back to game logic (e.g., onSelect).

 ## Example: character selection dialog (conventions applied)